mderazon/creditguard-node/README.md

 ### Response

 `creditguard-node` takes cg `xml` response and converts it to a `javascript` object so there's no need for you to parse any xml.
 It also verifies that the transaction result code is `000` (OK) and if not, throws an informative error that you can catch.

-## Changelog

-* v0.0.5 - added an option to show MPI hosted payment page in user-defined language
-* v0.0.4 - turned `mid` and `*_url` fields to optional to allow non-redirect api calls
-* v0.0.3 - removed bad unicode characters that can jam the transaction
-* v0.0.2 - added xml header for ISO-8859-8 encoding

 ## TODO